The thermal backreaction of a scalar field in de Sitter spacetime. II. Spectrum enhancement and holography: Introduction

 The second application focuses on the dS/CFT holographic proposal which, unlike its AdS counterpart, involves several subtleties.
-During our analysis, we remain within the complementary series so that the field does not oscillate outside the event horizon and the main non-unitary issues of the dual CFT's can be avoided.
-Then, by assuming that the Hartle-Hawking wavefunctional is the CFT generating functional, as considered in \cite{Maldacena1}, we find in the standard quantization, the coefficient of the conformal two-point function following the holographic renormalization procedure \cite{Skenderis2002}.
+During our analysis, we remain within the complementary series so that the field does not oscillate outside the event horizon and the main non-unitary issues of the dual CFTs can be avoided.
+Then, by assuming that the Hartle-Hawking wavefunctional is the CFT generating functional, as considered in \cite{Maldacena1}, we find in the standard quantization, the coefficient of the conformal two-point function following the holographic renormalization procedure first developed in \cite{Skenderis2002}.
+In \cite{Skenderis2024} the latter was further developed in the context of dS/CFT using the in-in formalism.
 This coefficient encodes the bulk information even though the background recovers its pure dS form at the future boundary.
 Away from the future boundary, which we interpret as a UV fixed point (FP) of a 3-dimensional QFT, time-evolution is treated as an inverse scale transformation.
 Following the Hamiltonian-Jacobi formalism and the Wilsonian picture in holography \cite{Polchinski2011, Liu2011}, we then construct the flow equations governing this dual QFT.
 We argue that tracing out UV degrees of freedom in the dual theory has a direct correspondence with the coarse-graining of bulk degrees of freedom, thereby motivating the use of the TFD framework in the bulk description.
 Our results further support the proposed duality between dS and $O(N)$ or $Sp(N)$ models \cite{Anninos2013, Das2013}, including arbitrary conformal weights within the complementary series.

 The paper is organized as follows.
 In \sect{Quant}, we solve the mode-function equation of motion induced by the deformed background and discuss its normalization condition.
 In \sect{power-spectrum}, we solve the corresponding Mukhanov–Sasaki equation in the comoving gauge and compute the scalar power spectrum in the superhorizon limit, followed by a discussion of the physical interpretation of the resulting blue tilt and its connection to constant-roll models.
 Section \ref{Holography} is divided into two parts: the first focuses on the dual description at future infinity, while the second examines the RG flow away from it.
 For completeness, the appendices collect useful relations for Whittaker functions, along with brief reviews of the constant-roll models and the Wilsonian Hamilton–Jacobi formalism relevant to this work.
 We work in natural units $\hbar = c = 1$ and use the metric signature $\{-,+,+,+\}$.